himanshu-2l/colorstack-hackathon-2024/readme.md

   - Vite for fast development and building
   - React Icons for UI icons

 ## 🌟 Key Highlights

 ### Post Familiarity Detection
 Our system uses advanced algorithms to detect similar posts, helping to:
-- Reduce duplicate reports
+- Reduce duplicate reports.
-- Connect users with similar issues or lost items
+- Connect users with similar issues or lost items.
-- Improve overall efficiency of the platform
+- Improve overall efficiency of the platform.